 TO SCHEDULE AN ON-SITE VISIT

-- At least three weeks prior to the projected date of visit, a written request should be submitted to the Curator in charge of the particular area of study (please refer to the Curatorial Staff listed in the end of this document).
+- At least six weeks prior to the projected date of visit, a written request should be submitted to the Curator in charge of the particular area of study (please refer to the Curatorial Staff listed in the end of this document).
 Use Visiting Reseacher Form for scheduling a visit.
 This form can be downloaded in MSWord and PDF formats.
 The signed form must be mailed or faxed (1-212-769-5334) to the Division for approval.

 - Requests are granted subject to curatorial review and availability of staff and work space.